eXsoR65/my-ohmyzsh-setup/README.md

 ```
 Note: You need to have zsh install before installing Oh My Zsh.
 This can by done running Example: `apt install zsh`

-## Using my Customized Theme that included hostname in the path.
+## Using my customized theme - xtheme.

 I customized robbyrussell.zsh-theme to add hostname in the prompt.
 The ordinal can by found here: https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/robbyrussell.zsh-theme